With Chris Rock’s Spiral now firmly a part of the franchise, we revisit all Saw films, ranked from worst to best.

 There were instances of harrowing imagery here or there (such as with Shawnee Smith’s Amanda Young’s brush with that “reverse bear trap”), but, for the most part, Saw made us antsy through mood alone – no gory gimmicks needed.
 Going forward, most would associate Jigsaw’s increasingly complex contraptions with the franchise, but in the beginning, Wan earned our screams with much subtler methods, and that delicate attention to detail keeps this original at the top of the pack.
 And while that final twist has been public knowledge for quite some time now, one can’t deny how petrifying it was on a first watch.
 If you weren’t impressed with Wan’s handle on horror beforehand, there was no denying his talent then.

-Spiral: From the Book of Saw will be released worldwide on May 14, 2021: click here to find out more on the film’s official site.
+Spiral: From the Book of Saw was released worldwide on May 14, 2021.